LeiQiaoZhi/MachineLearningInRealWorld/README.md

 # Machine Learning In Real World
-*files of the exercises of my first year machine learning course at the university of Cambridge*
+*files of the exercises of my first year machine learning course at the University of Cambridge*

 ## Folders and What They Contain
 - `data`: training, validation and testing data for two tasks